Communication, PhD

 Annenberg alumni go on to productive and fulfilling careers in academia as well as in research-oriented private and public-sector institutions.

 The Annenberg Ph.D. program represents a five-year commitment.
-In addition to satisfactory completion of the core courses, all students are required to take a noncredit proseminar as well as introductory classes in research methods and statistics.
-In order to progress to dissertation stage, candidates must complete the following milestones: Qualifications Evaluation, Comprehensive Exams, and Dissertation Proposal and Oral Defense.
+In addition to satisfactory completion of the core courses, all students are required to take an Annenberg faculty proseminar as well as introductory classes in research methods and statistics.
+To progress to dissertation stage, candidates must complete the following milestones: First year review, Qualifications Evaluation, Comprehensive Exams, Dissertation Proposal and Oral Defense.

 View the University’s Academic Rules for PhD Programs.